javanile/mush/README.md

 ## Community & Questions

-- [GitHub Issues](https://github.com/javanile/mush/issues): report a bug or raise a feature request to the Pipetest core team
+- [GitHub Issues](https://github.com/javanile/mush/issues): report a bug or raise a feature request to the Mush core team
 - [StackOverflow Tag](https://stackoverflow.com/questions/tagged/bash+unit-testing): see existing Q&A for `BASH` and `Unit Testing`.
 We look at them often

 ## License